-Tulane Lakeside Hospital for Women and Children has provided the knowledge, expertise and specialized care vital to the healthcare needs of women and their babies in Jefferson Parish for more than 50 years.
-Since opening in 1964, our hospital has delivered over 1000,000 babies and treated well over 300,000 patients.
-Out commitment to treating women and their babies has grown by expanding services and offering a wider range of healthcare options for the entire family.
-We provide cutting edge technology in many specialties including Obstetrics/Gynecology, Pediatrics, Orthopedics, Radiology and Surgery.
+Tulane Lakeside Hospital for Women and Children has provided the knowledge, expertise and specialized care vital to the healthcare needs of families, women and babies in Jefferson Parish for more than 50 years.
+Since opening in 1964, our hospital has delivered more than 1000,000 babies and treated well over 300,000 patients.
+Our initial commitment to treating women and their babies has grown by expanding services and offering a wider range of healthcare options for the entire family.
+We provide cutting-edge technology in many specialties including obstetrics/gynecology, orthopedics, inpatient rehabilitation, radiology and surgery.

-HCA acquired Lakeside Hospital for Women in 1964, building a 94-bed facility in Metairie, outside New Orleans.
-In 2005, Lakeside merged with Tulane Medical Center, changing its name to Tulane Lakeside Hospital.
-In December 2014, all of Tulane’s pediatric service moved to Lakeside creating the first truly dedicated hospital for women and children in Jefferson Parish at Tulane Lakeside Hospital for Women and Children.
+HCA Healthcare acquired Lakeside Hospital for Women in 1964, building a 94-bed facility in Metairie, outside New Orleans.
+In 2005, Lakeside merged with Tulane Medical Center, changing its name to Tulane Lakeside Hospital for Women and Children.

 Tulane Lakeside Hospital for Women and Children is part of Tulane Health System, an acclaimed teaching, research and medical system serving the greater New Orleans area.
 Tulane Health System includes Tulane Medical Center, Tulane Lakeside Hospital for Women and Children, Lakeview Regional Medical Center and more than 25 clinics throughout the community.